Intellectual Property

 Enrico Bonadio

-Reader in Intellectual Property (IP) Law at City, University of London
+Professor of Intellectual Property (IP) law at City St. Georges, University of London.

 Michael A. Carrier